Hinrich Lichtenstein: Biography

 Born in Hamburg, Lichtenstein was the son of Anton August Heinrich Lichtenstein, head of the Johanneum.
 His father had an interest in eastern languages and built up an extensive library.
-He took an interest in natural history and geography from an early age, and came into contact with Count Johann Centurius von Hoffmannsegg in 1797 and began to help examine the Count's extensive collections of insects and birds.
+He took an interest in natural history and geography from an early age, and came into contact with Count Johann Centurius Hoffmannsegg in 1797 and began to help examine the Count's extensive collections of insects and birds.
 He then went to study medicine at Jena and Helmstedt and qualified as a doctor on 26 April 1802.
-He then chose to travel and found work when the Dutch governor of the Cape, General Jan Willem Janssens sought a German tutor for his son.
+He then chose to travel and found work when the Dutch governor of the Cape Colony, General Jan Willem Janssens hired Lichtenstein as a family physician and tutor for his son.
 Lichtenstein prepared himself by reading the accounts of travellers like Peter Kolbe, Anders Sparrman, Carl Peter Thunberg, François Le Vaillant and John Barrow.
-He also met the collectors Johann Hellwig (1743–1831) and Johann Karl Wilhelm Illiger (1775–1813) who gave him an overview of the gaps in the knowledge of the flora and fauna of the African region and on methods for collecting specimens.
-He reached Cape Town on 23 December 1802 and from that point he travelled widely around southern Africa, becoming the personal physician of the Governor of the Cape of Good Hope.
+He also met the collectors Johann Hellwig and Johann Karl Wilhelm Illiger who gave him an overview of the gaps in the knowledge of the flora and fauna of the African region and on methods for collecting specimens.
+He reached Cape Town on 23 December 1802 and from that point he traveled widely around southern Africa.
+When war broke out against England, he joined the Dutch army as a major surgeon.
+After the English conquered the colony, he returned to Germany.

 In 1811 he published Reisen im südlichen Afrika : in den Jahren 1803, 1804, 1805, und 1806; as a result, he was appointed professor of zoology at the University of Berlin in 1811, and appointed director of the Berlin Zoological Museum in 1813.
 His collections of plants from Africa was examined in Germany by Carl Willdenow.
 He travelled to London in 1819 to purchase specimens for the Berlin Museum at auctions.

 Lichtenstein was a close friend of Carl Maria von Weber.
 After his death, in 1826, together with the banker Wilhelm Beer, he arranged for the sale of the score of Oberon to the Berlin music publisher Adolf Martin Schlesinger on behalf of Weber's widow Caroline.
 As guardian together with Carl Theodor Winkler, he participated in the education of Weber's orphaned sons Max Maria and Alexander.

 Together with Alexander von Humboldt, Lichtenstein organized the annual meeting of the Society of German Natural Scientists and Physicians in Berlin in 1828.
 In 1829, Lichtenstein was elected a foreign member of the Royal Swedish Academy of Sciences.
 He was also appointed Privy Councillor in Berlin.

 He died from a stroke at sea while aboard a steamer from Korsør to Kiel.